SModelS/smodels/docs/manual/source/DatabaseDefinitions.rst

 used to compute the experimental constraints on specific models.
 Starting with version 1.1, the SModelS database includes two types of experimental constraints:

-*  Upper Limit (UL) constraints: constraints on :math:`\sigma \times BR` of simplified models, provided by the experimental collaborations (see |ULrs|);
+*  Upper Limit (UL) constraints: constrains on :math:`\sigma \times BR` of simplified models, provided by the experimental collaborations (see |ULrs|);
-*  Efficiency Map (EM) constraints: constraints on :math:`\sigma \times BR \times \epsilon` of simplified models.
+*  Efficiency Map (EM) constraints: constrains the total signal (:math:`\sum \sigma \times BR \times \epsilon`) in a specific signal region.
 The efficiencies in this case are either provided by the experimental collaborations or computed by theory groups (see |EMrs|);

 Although the two types of constraints above are very distinct,